 Past rumors pegged the foldable phone to make an appearance late in 2018, following confirmation from Richard Yu, CEO of Huawei’s consumer business group, that the company already had a workable prototype.
 The need for better design and innovation has been paramount, however, and that might be why the release date has been pushed back to 2019.
 It may also be that thephone won’t be available for purchase at first to allow Huawei to gather feedback on the device, which it will then apply before a consumer release.

 Huawei’s effort won’t be the first foldable device on the market.
 That distinction goes to ZTE’s Atom M, which featured two screens connected by a hinge.
 The device was certainly an interesting one, but we found it lacking in comparison to the more traditional, and much cheaper, Axon 7.

 While a foldable design may initially seem strange, it could offer more benefits than current devices.
-This includes a larger display, as well as the ability to fold into more compact shapes — making it easier to carry.
+These include a larger display as well as the ability to fold into more compact shapes — making it easier to carry.
 Even if the design proves to be a failure, we’re still excited to see how the devices hold up in real life.

 Updated on July 26: Huawei plans alimited run of a foldable phone to beatSamsung to market.